 United fans were as a whole pretty subdued after a lively and boisterous start.
 As the full display of comical incompetence was unfolding, reds looked at each other in open mouthed disbelief.
 They didn’t know as to whether to scream in anger or laugh as Antonio Valencia kept on trying to prove that he can control a ball with his shin.
 (I chose the latter)

 One positive thing to happen tonight was the appearance of Luke Chadwick as a Cambridge sub in the 76th minute for Liam Hughes.
-Chadwick left United in the summer of 2004 and the parting was rumoured to be over image rights.
-We never had the chance to acknowledge his work for the United cause, so it was nice for United fans to serenade him as he came onto the pitch.
+Chadwick left United in the summer of 2004 and we never had the chance to acknowledge his work for the United cause, so it was nice for United fans to serenade him as he came onto the pitch.
 The added bonus was the look of bemusement on the faces of the Main Stand at the Abbey Stadium, most of whom were attending their first game of the season.
 Tonight’s attendance was 7,967, over three thousand more than their average of this season of 4,785.

 Because I neither have next to nothing to say about the game, or can bring myself to talk about it, I can indulge in a Bill Bryson-esque travellers review of Cambridge (if you’ll forgive me).
 A statistic that I have just entirely made up proves that you are 84% more likely to be run over by a bike than a car in Cambridge, or it certainly feels that way.